A number of options will be available:

 Fellows in the Child Psychiatry Service facilitate groups, have a select group of patients with whom they will conduct individual and family therapy, and provide consultation and education for the multidisciplinary team.

-Robert Caggiano, Ed.D.
-Executive Director Psychiatry & Mental Health, Chief of Psychology and Neuropsychology NSMC
+- Robert Caggiano, Ed.D.
+Executive Director Psychiatry & Mental Health, Chief of Psychology and Neuropsychology

 Please send or email a letter of interest, indicating which fellowship options you are interested in, along with your curriculum vita, 2 or 3 sample reports (preferably evaluations of children or adolescents), and 3 letters of reference to: Barry Skoff, Ph.D.
-Clinical Director, Neurodevelopmental Clinic, 57 Highland Ave.
+Director of Training, Neurodevelopmental Clinic, 57 Highland Ave.
 Salem, MA 01970